cnreediii/OGC-A/SIDP/documents/Readme.md

 ## Inventory

-- Presenation: SIDP Overview and Demo Use Case.ppt
+- Presentation: SIDP Overview and Demo Use Case.ppt
 - Volume 1: Notional Architecture for a Geo-enabled Enterprise Portal Platform for the AusIndustry Spatial Interoperability Demonstration Project: Summary
 - Volume 2: Notional Architecture for a Geo-enabled Enterprise Portal Platform for the AusIndustry Spatial Interoperability